azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% bubble Niki %}
   I'm pretty sensitive to that kind of thing.

-  No matter how much someone disguises themself, I can smell it out and see right through it~
+  No matter how much someone disguises themselves, I can smell it out and see right through it~
 {% endbubble %}

 {% bubble Sora %}